Q. Do you offer internships?

 Q. What do editorial interns do?

 ’s editorial staff with the day-to-day tasks of running the website.
-These tasks may include writing and editing, as well as administrative tasks such as assessing the CDs we receive each week and corresponding with publicists.
+These tasks may include writing and editing, as well as administrative tasks such as assessing the CDs, DVDs, books, etc. we receive each week.
+Editorial interns usually have one or more areas of focus (music, movies, books, games, comedy, design, tech, drink, geek or soccer).

 ’s marketing and sales team on the day-to-day responsibilities of running a media company.
 Interns assist with public relations and grassroots marketing efforts, as well as the planning and publicization of events and execution of strategic partnerships with venues and record labels.